1937 World Series: Game 2

 For Game 2, the Yankees started veteran Red Ruffing against Giant rookie Cliff Melton.
 Ruffing would give Melton a rude welcome to postseason play with both his arm and his bat.

 The Giants touched Ruffing for a run in the first, as Dick Bartell doubled and Mel Ott drove him in with a single with one out.
 This did not faze Ruffing, who whiffed the next three batters to end the inning.
 As in Game 1, this would be the only Giant run of the day.
 Melton was able to neutralize the potent Bombers for the next four innings, giving up only two hits and striking out two.
 In the fifth, however, the Yankees chased the youngster from the game when they took a 2–1 lead on a leadoff double by Myril Hoag, then RBI singles by George Selkirk and Ruffing.

-Just as in Game 1, the pinstripers opened up the game in the sixth, when Selkirk and Ruffing came through again, this time with two-run doubles after two leadoff singles off of Harry Gumbert.
-In the seventh, the Yankees tacked on two more runs off of Dick Coffman with leadoff single and walk, followed by a Bill Dickey single that scored Joe DiMaggio and a fly ball by Myril Hoag that plated Lou Gehrig.
+Just as in Game 1, the pinstripers opened up the game in the sixth, when Selkirk and Ruffing came through again, this time with two-run doubles after two leadoff singles off Harry Gumbert.
+In the seventh, the Yankees tacked on two more runs off Dick Coffman with leadoff single and walk, followed by a Bill Dickey single that scored Joe DiMaggio and a fly ball by Myril Hoag that plated Lou Gehrig.
 Ruffing held the fort the rest of the way, scattering seven hits with one run and eight strikeouts.
 For the second straight game the Yankees won 8–1, for a 2–0 Series lead as the teams moved a few miles south to the Polo Grounds.

 Game 3

-The Yankees struck first in Game 3 on Tony Lazzeri's RBI single with two on in the second off of Hal Schumacher.
+The Yankees struck first in Game 3 on Tony Lazzeri's RBI single with two on in the second off Hal Schumacher.
 Next inning, Lou Gehrig hit a one out single, and scored on a triple by Bill Dickey, who then scored on a single by George Selkirk.
 Gehrig added a sacrifice fly next inning with runners on first and third.
 The Yankees got one more run in the fifth when Selkirk reached second on an error and scored on Myril Hoag's single.
 The Giants scored their only run in the seventh when Jimmy Ripple singled with one out and scored on Johnny McCarthy's double.
 Monte Pearson needed last-out help from Johnny Murphy after loading the bases in the bottom of the ninth, inducing Harry Danning, the tying run at the plate, to fly out to centerfield.
 The Yankees now had a 3–0 lead in the series.